marwahaha/datamap/courses/public-health-(pb-hlth)-144a-introduction-to-sas-programming.md

 ---
 layout: course
-course-type: Core
 department: Public Health (PB HLTH)
 course: 144A
+course-name: Introduction to SAS Programming
 title: Public Health (PB HLTH) 144A Introduction to SAS Programming
-course-name: Introduction to SAS Programming
 units: 2
-prerequisites: PB HLTH 142
-tools:
+tools: SAS
-description: This course will provide students with a set of skills to understand, evaluate, use, and produce quantitative data about the social world.
-It is intended specifically for social science majors, and focuses on social science questions.
-Students will learn to - produce basic graphs, find good-quality and relevant data on the web, manipulate data in a spreadsheet, including producing pivot tables, understand and calculate basic statistical measures of central tendency, variation, and correlation, understand and apply basic concepts of sampling and selection, and recognize an impossible statistic.
+description: This course is intended to serve as an introduction to the SAS programming language for Windows in an applied, workshop environment.
+Emphasis is on data management and programming in a public health research setting.
+Topics include SAS language to compute, recode, label, and format variables as well as sort, subset, concatenate, and merge data sets.
+SAS statistical procedures will be used to compute univariate and bivariate summary statistics and tests, simple linear models,graphical plots, and statistical output data sets.
+cluster: Social Science
 ---